 Western Animation: My Life Me

-My Life Me follows the exploits of junior high students Birch Small, her cousin Liam Coll, Sandra Le Blanc, and Raffi Rodriguez.
-The series employs many Japanese Visual Arts Tropes and stars an aspiring manga artist.
+My Life Me is a Canadian animated series that follows the exploits of junior high students Birch Small, her cousin Liam Coll, Sandra Le Blanc, and Raffi Rodriguez.
+It employs many Japanese Visual Arts Tropes, and the main character Birch is an aspiring manga artist.
 The series has attracted a lot of attention from 4chan's /co/ (not much of it positive), due to its animesque design and tropes, and its online "manga" maker, which is extremely easy to exploit.Here's a trailer.And many of the episodes are being uploaded up on YouTube.

 This series provides examples of: